aymannnn/rotation_matching_ms2/README.md

+## How to Run the Algorithm

+1. Most important: make sure your data matches the format of the test_data.csv.
+The column names are the most common error (usually sent a sheet with a space somewhere or the Name column named something else) and usually very easy to debug.
+2. The more annoying error is if people reuse or number incorrectly, but lately hasn't been an issue.
+3. Hard code the path variables to the real data and export in lines 19/20 in the python script (matching_algorithm_script.py)
+4. That's it!
+Doesn't take long to run.

+## Notes for Future Updates/Implementation

+1. If the rotation information number of available spots change you'l lhave to change that (the list in lines 72-88)
+   a.
+Note that the most annoying part about this is that if there is some issue with availability in spots per block then it'll be very hard to debug.

+## About the Algorithm

 This serves to match students at Duke into their rotations, with the following contrains:

 1. Two blocks, each block has restrictions on the amount of students per rotation (hard coded in)